Sriram2219/Riddle-Game/README.md

-This is a riddle game with more intersting and knowledgeable questions
+This is a riddle game with intersting and knowledgeable questions